ThomasHabets/rustradio/README.md

 A library for digital signals processing in the spirit of GNU Radio.

+## TODO before actually usable

+* Fix SymbolSync block.

 ## TODO before version 1.0.0

-* Multiple readers from one output
+* Multiple readers from one output.
-* Multiple inputs and outputs from a block
+* Multiple inputs and outputs from a block.

 ## Publish new version